 The October 9 meeting of the Nashville Rose Society will not be at Belmont as planned.
 The meeting will be held at Cheekwood in the Frist Learning Center in the meeting room on the courtyard level (see details below).

 History buffs as well as rosarians will not want to miss the October 9,2022, meeting of the Nashville Rose Society at Belmont University.
-Our speaker will be Meyers Brow, Executive Director of Belmont Mansion.
+Our speaker will be Myers Brow, Executive Director of Belmont Mansion.
 His presentation will explore the gardens and landscaped environment surrounding Adelicia Acklen’s summer home, Belmont Mansion.

 The home featured gardens, statuary, aviary and zoo and included a steam engine powered water tower to provide irrigation.
 This unrivaled wonder impressed Nashvillians and outsiders alike but was heavily damaged by the Union troops who constructed earthworks on the property during the American Civil War.